-Changing tactics, Bullock, along with his partner, Sol Star, then decided to build Deadwood’s finest hotel over the original store and warehouse.
-Hauling in native pink and white sandstone from Andrew’s Quarry in Boulder Canyon, the work of building the Italianate style hotel began.
-When it was complete it boasted a restaurant that could seat 100 people and offered such delicacies as pheasant and lobster.
+Changing tactics, Bullock and his partner, Sol Star, then decided to build Deadwood’s finest hotel over the original store and warehouse.
+Hauling in native pink and white sandstone from Andrew’s Quarry in Boulder Canyon, building the Italianate-style hotel began.
+It boasted a restaurant that could seat 100 people and offered such delicacies as pheasant and lobster when it was complete.
 The large lobby featured red velvet carpeting, brass chandeliers, oak trim, and a Steinway grand piano.
 Upstairs, the 63 rooms were furnished with oak dressers and brass beds, each floor had a bathroom, and a library and parlor were located off the balcony.
-In no time at all, the hotel was the most sought after luxury hotel of its time.
-In 1900 a small building that adjoined the hotel on the South was obtained by Bullock which served as the Gentlemen’s Bar.
+In no time, the hotel was the most sought-after luxury hotel of its time.
+In 1900 a small building that adjoined the hotel on the South was obtained by Bullock, which served as the Gentlemen’s Bar.

 Seth Bullock died of cancer on September 23, 1919, at his ranch near Belle Fourche, South Dakota.
 He was buried on the high trail to White Rocks above Mount Moriah Cemetery.
 The gravesite, facing toward Mount Roosevelt across the gulch, was selected for its view of Friendship Tower, a view since obscured by a half-century growth of ponderosa pines.

 However, according to dozens of reports, Seth Bullock continues to play host at his beloved hotel.
-All manner of strange occurrences has happened at the historic hotel according to both staff and guests.
-Reports include feelings of a strong paranormal presence inside several of the rooms and in the hallways of the second and third floors, as well as in Bully’s restaurant, and in Seth’s Cellar.
+According to both staff and guests, all manner of strange occurrences has happened at the historic hotel.
+Reports include feelings of a strong paranormal presence inside several rooms, in the second and third-floor hallways, in Bully’s restaurant, and Seth’s Cellar.

-Others have reported actually seeing the tall ghostly figure of Bullock in various areas of the hotel, including the restaurant and the basement.
-Apparently Seth’s ghost wants to ensure that the staff is working hard, as paranormal events tend to increase when staff members stand idle, whistle or hum a tune.
-Plates and glasses have been known to shake and take flight in the restaurant, lights and appliances turn on and off by themselves, items are inexplicably moved by unseen hands, and showers turn on, seemingly, of their own accord.
+Others have reported seeing the tall ghostly figure of Bullock in various areas of the hotel, including the restaurant and the basement.
+Apparently, Seth’s ghost wants to ensure that the staff is working hard, as paranormal events tend to increase when staff members stand idle, whistle or hum a tune.
+Plates and glasses have been known to shake and take flight in the restaurant, lights and appliances turn on and off by themselves, unseen hands inexplicably move items, and showers turn on, seemingly, of their own accord.

-Many guests have reported hearing their name called out by a male voice when no one is present, or have been tapped on the shoulder by unseen hands.
-Others have heard whistling and many report the sounds of footsteps in the hallways when no one is there.
+Many guests have reported hearing their name called out by a male voice when no one is present or tapped on the shoulder by unseen hands.
+Others have heard whistling, and many report the sounds of footsteps in the hallways when no one is there.

-In both the second and third floor rooms, guests have reported a number of strange occurrences including photographs that produce strange anomalies, alarm clocks that go off, even when they are unplugged, televisions that seemingly operate with unseen hands, cloudy figures seen in rooms and hallways, and even an antique clock, that hasn’t functioned in years, that chimes of its own accord.
+In both the second and third floor rooms, guests have reported several strange occurrences, including photographs that produce strange anomalies, alarm clocks that go off, even when they are unplugged, televisions that seemingly operate with unseen hands, shadowy figures seen in rooms and hallways, and even an antique clock, that hasn’t functioned in years, that chimes of its own accord.